Eastern State Penitentiary: 19th century

-Eastern State Penitentiary was originally named Cherry Hill State Prison.
-It was sited on ten acres of elevated farmland known as Cherry Hill near Philadelphia.
-Construction commenced in 1822.
+Eatern State Penitentiary was built on an eleven-acre property locally known as Cherry Hill, which the Commonwealth of Pennsylvania purchased in 1821.
+Construction of the penitentiary began in 1822.

 Designed by John Haviland and opened on October 25, 1829, Eastern State is considered to be the world's first true penitentiary, with seven corridors of heated and sky-lighted cells capable of holding 500 convicts in isolation.

 Eastern State's revolutionary system of incarceration, dubbed the "Pennsylvania system" or separate system, encouraged separate confinement as a form of rehabilitation.
 The warden was legally required to visit every inmate every day, and the overseers were mandated to see each inmate three times a day.

+Women were incarcerated at the prison beginning in 1831.
+By 1836, the female population had grown to 19, and the women were housed in the upper gallery of cellblock 7.

 The Pennsylvania system was opposed contemporaneously by the Auburn system (also known as the New York system), which held that prisoners should be forced to work together in silence, and could be subjected to physical punishment (Sing Sing prison was an example of the Auburn system).
 Although the Auburn system was favored in the United States, Eastern State's radial floor plan and system of solitary confinement was the model for over 300 prisons worldwide.

 Critic and activist John Neal in 1841 expressed revulsion at the international reputation of "a nation that broke away from all its bands and fetters, only fifty or sixty years ago — overthrowing prisons, palaces, and thrones in her march toward universal emancipation, already renowned throughout the whole earth, for her prisons, her manacles, and her badges of servitude."

+In 1854, Eastern State hired its first full-time school teacher.

+By 1870, Eastern State housed 671 prisoners despite having only 560 cells, which contributed to the gradual breakdown of the separate confinement system.